keberso/aws-eks-workshop/8-patching-upgrading-eks/README.md

 * The foundational DaemonSets that are on deployed onto every EKS cluster (kube-proxy, CoreDNS and the AWS CNI) which may need to be upgraded as you upgrade Kubernetes.
 Our documentation tells you if this is required and which versions you should upgrade to.
 * And any Add-ons/Controllers/Drivers that you’ve added to extend Kubernetes and provide important cluster functionality may need to be upgraded as you upgrade Kuberentes

-In this Chapter you’ll follow the AWS suggested process to upgrade your cluster from 1.20 to 1.21, including its Managed Node Group to get first-hand experience with this process and where EKS and Managed Node Groups help.
+In this lab you’ll follow the AWS suggested process to upgrade your cluster from 1.20 to 1.21, including its Managed Node Group to get first-hand experience with this process and where EKS and Managed Node Groups help.